UpForce-Tech/minimap-react/README.md

 ## Installation

-To install this Component, run `yarn add minimap` or `npm install minimap`.
+To install this Component, run `yarn add minimap-react` or `npm install minimap-react`.

 ## Usage
 to use this component in your project, just add the following